 As for her much talked-about 2008 red bikini photo, Helen insists she doesn't actually look that good, and chalked it up to a flattering angle.

-"The truth is I don’t really look that good, it was just a flattering picture," she said.
+"The truth is I don’t really look that good, it was just a flattering picture," Mirren told the Mirror.
 "I am beyond the bikini-wearing age, really.
 I wouldn’t normally wear one.
 I look like a woman in her 60s.
 I’ve always looked awful in a bikini, even when I was young."

 Super-fit Over-50 Celebrities Redefine Healthy Aging